Submissions

 Submission Preparation Checklist

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-• The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-• Where available, URLs for the references have been provided.
+- Where available, URLs for the references have been provided.

-• The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Articles

-Section default policy
+Section default policyBook Reviews

 The EU has faced unprecedented challenges to live up to its mission to create a peaceful future based on common values.
 Despite the incorporation of foundational values into instruments of global governance, societal actors have increasingly opposed both the methods by which the EU propagates its values and the values themselves.
 Failure to apply a values based foreign policy consistently, to uphold human rights and to promote democracy in and outside the EU leads to charges of hypocrisy.
 Such dissonance between values-based policy and Realpolitik fosters criticism of-- if not skepticism toward--the European project.
 These contestations come from actors in and outside the EU.
 Understanding contestations is of utmost importance for the EU, not only for the resilience of the Union but also for its future role on the international scene.